stride3d/stride-docs/en/manual/scenes/prefabs/edit-prefabs.md

 ![](media/asset-view-open-prefab.webp)

-Alternatively, you can open the prefab from the scene editor by right-clicking any child of a prefab instance and selecting **Open prefab in editor**.
+Alternatively, you can open the prefab from the Scene editor by right-clicking any child of a prefab instance and selecting **Open prefab in editor**.

 ![](media/scene-editor-open-prefab.webp)

 ## Use the prefab editor

-The [prefab editor](../../game-studio/dedicated-editors/prefab-editor/index.md) works almost identically to the [scene editor](../../game-studio/dedicated-editors/scene-editor/index.md).
+The [Prefab editor](../../game-studio/dedicated-editors/prefab-editor/index.md) works almost identically to the [Scene editor](../../game-studio/dedicated-editors/scene-editor/index.md).
 Navigation and entity management are exactly the same.

 ![](../../game-studio/dedicated-editors/prefab-editor/media/prefab-editor.webp)

-When you edit a prefab in the prefab editor, the changes are applied to the instances of the prefab in other scenes in **real time**.
+When you edit a prefab in the Prefab editor, the changes are applied to the instances of the prefab in other scenes in **real time**.